 What is its use?

 SRF waste is largely used across Europe to power cement kilns.
 Without the use of such a recovered fuel, the cement industry would no longer be a competitive or viable business.
-SRF directly replaces fossil fuels such as Petcoke and coal, and offer an excellent environmentally friendly alternative.
+SRF directly replaces fossil fuels such as Petcoke and coal, and offers an excellent environmentally friendly alternative.

 How is it processed?

 SRF follows a similar treatment process as RDF, however, the end of the process sees this material shredded to a much smaller fraction.
-The sorting process is also more thorough resulting in the waste ending up in a purer state that RDF.
+The sorting process is also more thorough resulting in the waste ending up in a purer state than RDF.